Team 5 : Polymers and Environment

 Our research is organized into three main thematic axes:

-• Safe-by-design of polymer synthesis: design of degradable, low-toxicity polymers using green chemistry approaches and structure–property–degradation relationships
+• Safe-by-design polymer synthesis and materials: design of degradable, low-toxicity polymers using green chemistry approaches and structure–property–degradation relationships

 • Recyclability and compatibilization: development of additive-assisted recycling processes, study of NIAS (non-intentionally added substances), and enhancement of mechanical recyclability